Learn

 The Core Sequence

-Modules 00–08 tell the complete story of the HashimaXR project, from conception through obstruction and into the digital spaces where contested heritage circulates today.
+Nine modules tell the complete story of the HashimaXR project, from conception through obstruction to the archive of obstruction itself.

 The HashimaXR Project